lyy54232-bit/lyy54232-bit.github.io/_pages/about.md

 My current research interests are in statistical methodological research.
 In particular, I am interested in probabilistic modeling and interpretable machine learning.
 I aim to develop novel statistical and machine learning methods that can effectively analyze complex, high-dimensional data and provide insights into real-world problems in fields such as biology, medicine, and social science.

+My dream is traveling around the world to see different beautiful scenes and cultures.
+I am also interested in the historical and social development of my home country, [the PRC](https://en.wikipedia.org/wiki/China).
+Additionally, [Avicii](https://en.wikipedia.org/wiki/Avicii) is my beloved DJ: his music always encouraged me to walk out from sadness and troubles.

 Getting started
 ======